rtss2019/RTSS2019/README.md

 # Comparison of processor speed policies

-## BUILD  : Compile in the folder "src"
+## BUILD  : Compile in the folder "src":
 make

-## RUN    : Execute in the folder "src"
+## RUN    : Execute in the folder "src":
 ./prog

 ## OUTPUT : Display in the terminal